What are term deposits and how do they work?

 How does a term deposit work?

-With a term deposit you agree to lock away your money for a set period of time (typically between one month and five years) where it will accrue interest at an agreed fixed rate.
-This rate cannot change due to economic factors such as the raising or lowering of the cash rate—which often affects the rates offered by savings account providers.
-This is why term deposits generally suit people who are looking for a lower-risk investment with a certain return.
+A term deposit sees you agree to lock away your money for a set period of time (typically between one month and five years).
+During that time, it will accrue interest at an agreed fixed rate.
+This rate won’t change due to economic factors, like cash rate hikes or cuts—which can affect rates on savings accounts.
+For this reason, term deposits generally suit people who are looking for a lower-risk investment with a certain return.

 Term deposit vs savings account: how do returns compare right now?

-As a result of the three cuts to the cash rate in 2025 (to a total of 0.75%), savings account rates have dropped throughout the year.
-The rates on offer for term deposits also generally fall victim to these cuts, but still remain higher on average than ongoing savings account rates, as shown below:
+As a result of the three cash rate rises so far in 2026 (a total of 0.75%, bringing the cash rate to 4.35% at the time of writing), savings account rates have jumped.
+The rates on offer for term deposits also generally benefit from these raises and are currently higher on average than ongoing savings account rates:

 ← Mobile/tablet users, scroll sideways to view full table →